Implant Retained Dentures

 Here at Dental on Errard, we are able to retain the denture with your choice of either 2 or 4 implants depending on the type and style.

 Whether you currently have false teeth or a looking at the prospect of a new set, the locator denture system can be added to existing dentures, or incorporated into the design of a new one.
-Much the same as the denture system, we can customise dentures to existing implants, or if the insertion of dental implants are necessary, our dentist Dr Kumar can organise the procedure.
+Much the same as the denture system, we can customise dentures to existing implants, or if the insertion of dental implants are necessary, our dentist Dr Ashish can organise the procedure.

 More information about dental implants can be found on our implant's page.